 The School Careers Leader takes part in careers network meetings and updates relevant training as part of the school appraisal system.

 We monitor data with 3 assessment rounds across the year, tracking progress through accreditations directly linked to IAG/employability curriculum.

 We monitor and publish destination data with a focus on employability and educational pathways.

 Performance management objectives for staff directly linked to employability, enterprise, IAG and work experience programme.

-- Work experience programme embedded into students weekly timetables, extended over each term – accredited through Princes Trust units within Horizons.
+- Work experience programme embedded into student’s weekly timetables, extended over each term – accredited through Princes Trust units within Horizons where possible.

-- St Martins work experience programme will run for yrs 10/11 from Spring term, placements are individualised and generally over a week.
+- St Martins work experience programme will run for yr 11 from Autumn term, placements are individualised and generally over a week.